 After dispersing the ashes at an auspicious spot, Xu travelled on to Lijiang and then from Lijiang southwards through Eryuan towards Dali, where he spend some time at the Three Pagodas and in and around Cangshan, before travelling further westwards.

 Along his journey he recorded an astonishing amount of detail of his daily experiences, that make it possible to retrace his journey day by day, village by village, mountain by mountain.
-There are plenty of editions of his travelogue, including an online one and an unfortunately incomplete English version, which makes his travel notes written in contemporary Chinese accessible to foreign readers.
+There are plenty of editions of his travelogue, including an online one (the sections regarding Dali start from here) and an unfortunately incomplete English version, which makes his travel notes written in contemporary Chinese accessible to foreign readers.
 While he is being lauded for his descriptions of nature, the same cannot really be said for his description of whatever culture he experienced on the way.
 While he seemed to stay frequently in temples, he was obviously no religious man.

 At the end of the Ming dynasty, the trade route from Lijiang to Dali and beyond was already well established and most places can still easily identified in his records.
 One of the most notable part of his narration of Dali is that he was there during the time of the annual Third Month Fair, a trade fair from the middle of the Third Month, which was then, as it is now, held on the slopes of Cangshan west of Dali and south of the Three Pagodas.